 Switch to third-party support

 We play fair, they don’t.
 Auditing is a shady practice of theirs – one of several.
-But fortunately for you, we happen to be experts in knowing their dirty tricks.
+But fortunately for you, we happen to be experts in knowing their traps.
 We can help you better prepare for dealing with them.